hpcflow/matflow/docs/source/user/tutorials/install-locally.rst

 Now that you have installed MatFlow, you need to set it up for your machine.
 MatFlow uses a configuration file to store information about the machine you are running on, such as the number of cores available and the locations of important folders.
+This will be stored in your user home directory so that it can be read by MatFlow no matter what project you are working on, or what folder you are working in.

-This file is called `config.yml` and is stored in the `~/.matflow` directory.
+The configuration file is called `config.yml` and is stored in the `~/.matflow-new` directory (`~` is a shortcut for your user home directory, and the `.` at the start of the filename indicates that this is a hidden folder).

-When you have first installed MatFlow, this directory will not exist.
+When you first install MatFlow, the directory and file will not exist.
-You can either make it yourself or run the following command to create it:
-`` bash
-matflow init
-``

-MatFlow will create the ``~/.matflow`` directory and a ``config.yml`` file with the minimum settings.
+You can either make it yourself or run ``matflow init`` to create the ``~/.matflow-new`` directory and a ``config.yml`` file inside it with the minimum default settings.